 License

-Both OmoiOS and Orca have their unique strengths and serve similar purposes effectively.
+Orca appears to have several advantages over OmoiOS, particularly in popularity, activity and licensing.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Orca uses the MIT license, which is more permissive than OmoiOS's Apache-2.0 license, potentially offering greater flexibility for commercial use and integration.